 - is not necessarily due to the access to personal data that is electronically stored and could happen even if for instance an HR manager leaves the door of his office open with the payslips of all the employees on his desk and they are stolen.

 Also, the article 29 Working Party clarified the definition of loss of personal data as the scenario where

 “the data may still exist, but the controller has lost control or access to it“

 making at least an arguable example where “the only copy of a set of personal data has been encrypted by ransomware, or has been encrypted by the controller using a key that is no longer in its possession“.
 This means basically that under the GDPR a personal data breach might occur even if none would be able to get access to the affected personal data and therefore no loss of personal data to the benefit of someone would have taken place.
 This does not mean that the personal data breach notification obligation would automatically be triggered in such case, but it means that the matter shall be treated as a data breach and it should be assessed whether depending on the potential consequences a data breach notification is required.

-Below is an initial To-Do list of activities to get ready for a personal data breach under the GDPR.
+Below is an initial list of best practices to get ready for a personal data breach under the GDPR.

 1. Track data and their usage in your systems and in your suppliers’ systems